Sudan III Stain, Saturated Alcoholic

 5. Add two drops of Sudan III Stain, Saturated Alcoholic to the fecal suspension on the slide; mix well.

 7. Place on preheated hot plate (calibrated to 60°C or slightly higher) until bubbles appear.
-Or hand hold slide over preheated hot plate until bubbles appear; quickly remove slide and reheat two additional times.
+Or hold slide over preheated hot plate until bubbles appear; quickly remove slide; reheat two additional times.

 1. See Procedure Note #3.